baorie/IntegratedDesignChallenge/README.md

 # IntegratedDesignChallenge

-BasicLineFollowing.ino will be used for the first Spot Check
+BasicLineFollowing.ino will be used for the first Spot Check,

 PIDLineFollowing.ino will be used for subsequent runs because of efficiency and accuracy.